A Fun and Simple Way To Completely Change Your Shopping Mindset

 You should firmly say no when it’s not the right time to buy something and wait until it is.

-8. How to store them?
+8. Shopping mindset change: How to store what you buy

 Your client asks you to make sure she always has enough soap, toilet paper and milk.
 You could go and buy her 200 rolls of toilet paper, 5 gallons of soap and a cow – you don’t want the milk to go bad.
 But would your client be happy?
 Where would she put all of those things?
 Her home is not a warehouse.